 Cocaine's plus is that it's a strong rush.
 It inhibits the re-uptake of norepinephrine, dopamine, and seratonin, all at the same time.
 It's extremely psychologically addictive in the short-term, and, with enough use, extremely psychologically addictive in the long term.
 It's not physically addictive, from what I understand, but it wouldn't matter either way.
 Cocaine exemplifies the Louis C.K. line, "Drugs are so good they'll ruin your life."
 A hundred dollars will typically last an hour, and you will not be ready to stop when the hour is over.
 You'll want to go until you can't go any further, and that could take days, which you won't be able to afford.
 It isn't that easy to have a heart attack with casual use, but it's possible, and heavy use is never that far away on a night when coke is around.
 It almost completely saps your will to escape its grip, especially when its legendary comedown kicks in.
 If drunks are mean, cokeheads are desperate.
 Even if they have all the money in the world.
 And if they don't, there's no life more degrading and sad.
 How on earth does a poor person chase addiction at a rate of a hundred dollars an hour?

-Morphine derivatives not only kill physical pain, but in higher doses emotional pain as well.
+Opium derivatives not only kill physical pain, but in higher doses emotional pain as well.
 In even higher doses they provide a strong rush.
 The upside ... well, that was it.
 The downside is horrifying desperation and suffering.
 Some people may choose pain-killers thinking, unconsciously perhaps, that it makes them into a special type of person.
 Any romance associated with pain-killers is ridiculous.
 People quit their jobs as EMTs because of the stuff they see when the junkies get in trouble.
 If you either hate needles, having the flu (in terms of withdrawal), or the constant presence of shit and vomit, it probably isn't your thing.
 I'm not sure how much a hundred dollars would get you.
 I expect about a day or two.
-Morphine derivatives are psychologically addictive in the short and long terms, and, after maybe a month of regular usage, extremely physically addictive.
+Opium derivatives are psychologically addictive in the short and long terms, and, after maybe a month of regular usage, extremely physically addictive.
+Their overdose potential needs little introduction, and is an easy way to accidentally kill yourself.

 I have no idea about ecstasy.
 So I'll just be up front about that.
 That came into vogue right after Gen X had their day.
 (Although I guess we get to claim the Madchester scene on the Risk board.)
 To my mind, if I were to find myself the only person in a room who wasn't on ... whatever they call it ...
 I'd leave the room, before I had to endure some wandering, faux-positive nonsense about sensual connectedness, foam, or Charles Manson's hidden wisdom.